 The Unmanned Aerial Vehicles (UAV) Division was created in September of 2012 with the goal of advancing UTAT's aircraft design programs into the new world of small unmanned aircraft with more advanced autopilots and payload capabilities.
 The Division develops fixed-wing, rotary-wing, and hybrid VTOL UAVs for medium-range surveillance and mapping missions with automatic flight control.
 The UAV Division's strong focus on airframe versatility, computer vision, and systems engineering guide mission strategies to achieve success at 2 annual student competitions.

 Team members come from a wide variety of personal backgrounds and academic studies, bringing generalized or specialized skills, all to provide valuable contributions to the team.
 It is thanks to their intelligent and creative ideas that the UAV Division can solve challenging problems to achieve mission success.

 The airframe is the physical structure of the aircraft.
 The airframe supports the payload, avionics, communications, and propulsion systems of the UAV.

-The avionics is responsible for Guidance Navigation and Controls (GNC) functions, including real time voltage monitoring of propulsion and avionics.
+The avionics is responsible for Guidance Navigation and Controls (GNC) functions, including real time monitoring of propulsion and avionics.
 It is also responsible for the failsafe feature of the aircraft in case of unexpected behaviors or emergencies.

 Communications provides the wireless data links to and from the UAVs.
 These include RC control/override, telemetry, and payload data.